-The College has undertaken further work during the year to develop and embed the system of internal control, including financial, operational and risk management which is designed to protect the College's assets and reputation.
-During 2022/23 the College began implementing a cloud-based risk management software to further enhance the system of internal control and provide a complete picture of the Colleges risk, controls and assurance environment.
+Throughout the year, the College has continued to enhance and embed a robust system of internal control, including financial, operational and risk management processes which is designed at safeguarding the College's assets and reputation.
+During 2022/23 the College took a step forward by implementing a cloud-based risk management software to further strengthen internal controls and provide a comprehensive view of the colleges risk environment.
+The new software has streamlined risk oversight, improve decision making and ensures proactive management of potential threats.

-The Risk Management Group undertakes a comprehensive review of the risks to which the College is exposed.
-They identify systems and procedures, including specific preventable actions which should mitigate any potential impact on the College.
-The internal controls are then implemented and the subsequent appraisals will review their effectiveness and progress against risk mitigation actions.
-In addition to such reviews, the Risk Management Group will also consider any risks which may arise as a result of a new area of work being undertaken by the College.
+The Risk Management Working Group undertakes a comprehensive review of the risks facing the College, identifying key systems, procedures and specific preventive measures aimed at mitigating potential impacts on the College.
+The internal controls are then implemented with regular appraisals conducted to assess their effectiveness and monitor progress against risk mitigation actions.
+In addition to such reviews, the Risk Management Working Group also evaluate risks which may arise because of new initiatives or areas of work undertaken by the College.
+This approach ensures that the College remains vigilant and continuously refining its risk management strategies to safeguard its operations, reputation, and long-term objectives.

-A risk register is maintained at the College level which is reviewed by the Audit and Risk Committee.
-The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
+A comprehensive risk register is maintained at both College and departmental level, and it is reviewed by the Audit and Risk Committee of the Governing Body.
+The risk register identifies the colleges key risks, assesses the likelihood of each risk occurring, evaluates their potential impact on the College and details the actions being taken to reduce and mitigate the risks.
 Risks are prioritised using a consistent scoring system.